 Candidates wishing to obtain licensure for elementary education (K-6) or general curriculum special education (K-12) may currently select any major offered by Salem College and pursue licensure coursework as well.
 Students wishing to obtain teacher licensure for elementary or special education are advised to complete the following professional studies curriculum, including the Teachers as Practitioners semester (student teaching) in addition to one of the interdisciplinary concentrations in the teaching, schools and society major.
 To ensure satisfactory progress, elementary and special education licensure candidates should seek advising from the director of teacher education or an advisor in the Teacher Education Department as early as possible in their academic programs.

-Candidates wishing to teach middle (6-8) or secondary (9-12) content, art (K-12), or second language (French or Spanish) currently major in the discipline they plan to teach: art (licensure concentration) for art; English for language arts; biology or chemistry for science; economics, history, international relations, psychology, or sociology for social sciences; mathematics for math; music (BA, with licensure concentration) for music; or French or Spanish for second language.
-Candidates should seek advising from the program coordinator or the director of teacher education as early as possible in their degree programs.
+Candidates wishing to teach middle (6-8) or secondary (9-12) content, art (K-12), or second language (Spanish) currently major in the discipline they plan to teach: art (licensure concentration) for art; English for language arts; biology or chemistry for science; economics, history, international relations, psychology, or sociology for social sciences; mathematics for math; music (BA, with licensure concentration) for music; or Spanish for second language.
+Candidates should seek advising from the director of teacher education as early as possible in their degree programs.